Poet Laureate of Grand Rapids

 - Names and contact information of two or three individuals who can speak to how you would be successful in the role of Poet Laureate

 - Applicants may submit links to online readings of their poetry (no more than ten minutes in total).

 Applications are due Tuesday, January 31

 Current Poet Laureate

 Calvin College professor L.S.
-Klatt has been named the Poet Laureate of the greater Grand Rapids area for a three year term starting in April 2014.
+Klatt was named the Poet Laureate of the greater Grand Rapids area for a three year term starting in April 2014.

 Klatt is a graduate of Wittenberg University and holds advanced degrees from Gordon-Conwell Theological Seminary, St. John’s College, and the University of Georgia, where he studied with poets Brian Henry and Kevin Young.
 For the past ten years, he has taught literature and creative writing at Calvin College.

 His poems have appeared in Blackbird, Denver Quarterly, Washington Square, Harvard Review, New Orleans Review, The Best American Poetry 2011 and many more publications.
 His poetry collections have won the Juniper Prize for Poetry and the Iowa Poetry Prize.
-Klatt is currently working on a series of prose poems that take the names of American corporations as their titles.
-His new volume of poetry, Sunshine Wound, will be published at the end of 2014.
+His most recent volume of poetry, Sunshine Wound, was published in 2015.